Auburn safety Zion Puckett has ‘stepped up’ as Tigers’ secondary looks to settle in

 The Tigers have faced that question going into the fall, and with four games in the books sophomore Zion Puckett appears to be the answer.

-Puckett has taken on Auburn’s second safety spot after starting in the Tigers’ games against Penn State and Georgia State.
+Puckett has taken on Auburn’s second safety spot after starting in the Tigers’ last three games against Alabama State, Penn State and Georgia State.
 Through four games, the sophomore has racked up 11 tackles, including tying a career-best mark with four against Georgia State.

 Auburn head coach Bryan Harsin didn’t hesitate Wednesday when asked if he felt Puckett had risen to the occasion.